GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 76.
-In Jewry land God is well known
+Voice Text: Psalme LXXVI.
+In Jury land God is wel knowne

 General Note